 Just a heads-up: Due to some very narrow roads, it is actually recommended to do the Slea Head Drive clock-wise.
 Like this, oncoming traffic can be avoided on the narrow parts of the drive.
 So be sure to stick to the recommended way!

 1. Ventry Beach

-Shortly after taking the Slea Head Drive road, we reached a beach called Ventry Beach.
-There is free parking right next to the entrance of Ventry Beach.
-Take a walk on the beach or just spend some time sitting in the sand!
-Unfortunately, it started raining when we were there, so we did not spend much time here.
+Shortly after taking the Slea Head Drive road, you will reach a beach called Ventry Beach.
+There is free parking right next to the entrance of the beach.
+You can either take a walk or just spend some time in the sand taking in the views.

 If you are interested in pottery, there is a lovely little shop called Penny’s Pottery not far from the Ventry Beach parking lot.

 When continuing on the Slea Head Drive, you will soon notice several signs advertising so-called “Beehive Huts”.
 They are a form of housing, which were built by stacking stones on top of each other in a ring-form.

 Their exact origin is not known, but they were probably built somewhere between the 8th and 12th century.
 If you want to read a little more about these peculiar huts, the Atlas Obscura website has a more detailed article about them.